 The test case chosen for the present study is based on an older simulation carried on a TRANSAS LCHS simulator, where for this type of vessel, were determined the loading conditions in several ballast situations.
-The present case is characterized by a stern draft of 7,56 meters and bow draft of 3,03 meters, as shown in the following table:
+The present case is characterized by a stern draft of 7,56 meters and bow draft of 3,03 meters (Popa I. e.a., 2009), as shown in the following table: